charmoniumQ/execution-description/se4rs/main.md

 A Dockerfile is a combination of the above: a software environment definition composed with an optional main script (in the `CMD`).
 Sometimes additional context is needed to build the container (e.g., the files referenceed in `ADD` or `COPY` commands may themselves need to be built).
-While multi-stage containers mitigate this problem, in practice <!-- Cite Henkel --> most Dockerfiles cannot be automatically built.
+While multi-stage containers mitigate this problem, in practice <!-- Cite Henkel --> <!--most Dockerfiles cannot be automatically built.
 Even if they can be built, the `CMD` might require input data or additional arguments, and there is no convention or standard of listing an "example invocation" in a machine-readable way.

-# A new standard for execution-descriptions of software experiments
+-->

+# How to get automatic reproducibility

-This is not the final proposal for the complete vocabulary; the peer-review process is not well-suited to iterate on the technical details of the execution description.
+This is not the final proposal for the complete vocabulary; the peer-review process is not well-suited to iterate on technical details.
-The point of this document is to argue that the community should spend effort developing this vocabulary.
+The point of this article is to argue that the community should spend effort developing this vocabulary.

-## Semantic web description
+## Semantic web

 This language could be implemented as a vocabulary for linked data in the semantic web.
 Linked data is preferrable for these reasons: